-One of the world's largest internet nations, Indonesia has 196.7 million users in Q2 2020 (Hidayat et al., 2021).
-Indonesia's GMV was US\$ 27 million in 2018 and is expected to reach 124 billion by 2025 (Ha & Chuah, 2023).
-Unfortunately, Indonesian internet users aren't enough for e-commerce with e-commerce transaction value in 2019 was only 3% of total retail, below the Asia-Pacific average (Ariansyah et al., 2021).
-These variables make Indonesia an attractive digital economy research subject, especially for e-commerce (Hidayat et al., 2021; Mudjahidin et al., 2021).
+Indonesia, one of the world's largest internet nations, had 196.7 million users in Q2 2020 (Hidayat et al., 2021).
+Indonesia's GMV was US\$27 million in 2018 and is expected to reach 124 billion by 2025 (Ha & Chuah, 2023).
+Unfortunately, Indonesian internet users are not enough for e-commerce, with e-commerce transaction value in 2019 reaching only 3% of total retail, below the Asia-Pacific average (Ariansyah et al., 2021).
+These variables make Indonesia an attractive digital economy research subject, especially for e-commerce (Hidayat et al., 2021; Mudjahidin et al., 2022).

-This study looks at Lazada, one of the major online marketplaces in Southeast Asia.
+Lazada is one of the principal online marketplaces in Southeast Asia.
 Lazada led Indonesian e-commerce from 2014 to 2017 after debuting in 2012 (Iprice.co.id., 2017).
-Nevertheless, from 2018 to the second quarter of 2022, Lazada Indonesia received fewer visitors, ranking third, lag behind Tokopedia and Shopee (Iprice.co.id., 2022).
+Nevertheless, from 2018 to the second quarter of 2022, Lazada Indonesia received fewer visitors, ranking third, lagging behind Tokopedia and Shopee (Iprice.co.id., 2022).

-E-commerce platforms have some challenges to encourage repeat purchases from the existing shoppers to increase revenues (Martin et al., 2015).
-However, it can be challenging to retain customers in virtual marketplaces where they are unable to see, touch, or feel goods or services (Liu & Tang, 2018; Wandoko et al., 2017).
+E-commerce platforms have some challenges in encouraging repeat purchases from current shoppers to increase revenues (Martin et al., 2015).
+However, retaining customers in virtual marketplaces can be challenging, as they cannot see, touch, or feel goods or services (Liu & Tang, 2018; Wandoko et al., 2017).
 E-marketplaces are vulnerable to cybercrime due to online transactions (Hong & Cho, 2011; Mou et al., 2017).
-This increases ambiguity regarding product quality or monitoring of the information transaction process in online buying environments (Liu & Tang, 2018; Wandoko et al., 2017) that will lead to consumers considering repurchase decision in the e-marketplace.
+This increases ambiguity regarding product quality or monitoring of the information transaction process in online buying environments (Liu & Tang, 2018; Wandoko et al., 2017), which will lead to consumers considering repurchase decisions in the e-marketplace.

-Due to the limited online repurchase decision study, this research should help explain Indonesian e-marketplace consumers' behavior.
-An e-marketplace repurchase intention study can help the owner understand what makes customers buy again and enhance their service and policy to enhance their business sustainability.
+Due to the limited studies on online repurchase decisions, an e-marketplace repurchase intention study can help owners understand what makes customers buy again and enhance their service and policy to boost their business sustainability.

-1. LITERATURE REVIEW
+1. LITERATURE REVIEW AND HYPOTHESES

-The digital transformation facilitates commercial transactions and allow companies to develop direct interaction with customers.
-By eliminating the need for sellers to operate physical retail stores, ecommerce can speed up transaction procedures and save operational costs (Lukito & Ikhsan, 2020).
+Digital transformation facilitates commercial transactions and allows companies to develop direct interaction with customers.
+By eliminating the need for sellers to operate physical retail stores, e-commerce can speed up transaction procedures and save operational costs (Lukito & Ikhsan, 2020).
+Customers are more transient and can switch competitors quickly and affordably as a result of increased information availability (Gordini & Veglio, 2017; Martin et al., 2015).